This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 8. Group items with tags

-Besides adding folders under the favorite list on Finder, you can give them tags to help you sort those files.
+Besides adding folders under the favorite list on Finder, you can give them tags (group files) to help you sort those files.
 The tags are also available in the Finder application, which gives a tag or color to your files to access them more easily when and if needed.

 - Open Finder and go to the folder you want to tag.